Tony0921/Chrome-Extension-GPT-Prompt-UI/README.md

 ## Installation

+**Method one: Installation via WebStore**

+1. Open the Chrome browser and navigate to the [GPT Prompt UI](https://chromewebstore.google.com/detail/gpt-prompt-ui/doapoheickecgjamekldhmpodpofofnn) on the Chrome Web Store.
+2. Click on "Add to Chrome".
+3. Follow the on-screen instructions to complete the installation.

+**Method two: Local installation**

 1. Clone or download this repository.
 2. Open Google Chrome and go to `chrome://extensions`.
 3. Enable "Developer mode" in the top-right corner.